AOMediaCodec/libavif/ext/README.md

 in general, you can safely *ignore* this directory.
-Allow `BUILD_SHARED_LIBS` to keep its default (`ON`), enable the appropriate `AVIF_BUILD_*` CMake flags depending on which shared AV1 codec libraries you plan to leverage and depend on, and use the system's zlib and libpng.
+Allow `BUILD_SHARED_LIBS` to keep its default (`ON`), enable the appropriate `AVIF_BUILD_*` CMake flags depending on which shared AV1 codec libraries you plan to leverage and depend on, and use the system's zlib, libpng, and libjpeg.